tue-ees-5xwg0/assignments/assignment_1/README.md

-# Assignment 1: Graph Processing (work in progress)
+# Assignment 1: Graph Processing

 In Assignment 1 we are building a simple graph processing class.
 We build an undirected graph and implement two functionalties: